 October 14, 2014 marked a milestone for Michigan cyclists – Governor Snyder signed the Nathan Bower Act, making motorcycle and bicycle awareness and safety mandatory in drivers’ education.
 It is no longer an instructor or a program’s choice to cover motorcycle and bicycle safety and awareness – it is the law.
 This news provides a new hope — a hope that increased awareness and education will help reduce the increasing number of accidents involving cyclists.

-In addition to educating raising awareness to motorcycle and bicycle safety, it is important for cyclists in Michigan to understand their legal rights if involved in an accident.
+In addition to educating raising awareness of motorcycle and bicycle safety, it is important for cyclists in Michigan to understand their legal rights if involved in an accident.

-The same insurance coverage applies for first-party claims involving a bicycle hit by a motor vehicle.
+The same insurance coverage applies to first-party claims involving a bicycle hit by a motor vehicle.
 First party benefits include medical expenses, lost wages, replacement services (household services such as chores, childcare), and attendant care (nursing services).
 According to Michigan’s statute of limitations, you must make a first-party claim within one year from the date of the bicycle accident with a motor vehicle.
-Again, refer to the priority above to determine where you should make your first party claim.
+Again, refer to the priority above to determine where you should make your first-party claim.

 A third-party claim is a lawsuit that can be filed against the negligent driver of the motor vehicle that caused the bicycle-motor vehicle accident.
 A third-party claim is for non-economic damages, also known as pain and suffering.
 To file a third-party claim, you must meet one of the following criteria: